Homemade Eggnog Recipe

 two glasses of Eggnog with a cinnamon stick in it and ground nutmeg on top

-Egg Nog: Ingredients & Substitutions
+Eggnog Recipe: Ingredients & Substitutions

 • Heavy cream/whole milk.
 This eggnog recipe calls for 3 cups of liquid dairy.
-I always make it with 2 cups heavy cream and 1 cup whole milk.
+I make it with 2 cups heavy cream and 1 cup whole milk.
 You can change the ratio (e.g. 2 cups whole milk, 1 cup cream), or use lower-fat products like half and half or 2% milk but you do so at the risk of a less-creamy final product.

 • Ground Nutmeg.
 You can substitute an equal amount of freshly ground nutmeg if you prefer.
 I use store-bought organic nutmeg with the best results.